 How nice it is to have a newly renovated bathroom with your favourite tiles!
 A beautiful bathroom can be a cause of joy and also add value to your entire home.
 But renovating the bathroom is one thing, while keeping it clean is another story.
+Read the below to see how to keep tiles clean.

 Even if you use large format tiles with narrow grout joints, you can never eradicate the chance of having mould or mildew in your bathroom.
 The environment of the bathroom which is damp, airless and warm is perfect for mould and mildew to grow.
 Even if the tiles are clean, what an eye sore it is when you see black stained grout joints.
 Some types of mildew can even be severe health hazards.